novix-sa/Pyplan/docs/index.md

 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these type can be represented as a table or graph with no additional coding.
 Un ejemplo de escritura
 otro ejemplo by JD
-otro ejemplo by DG NN
+otro ejemplo by XX NN

 ## Old definition